ChunmingHe/awesome-diffusion-models-in-low-level-vision/README.md

 - **DISTS (Deep Image Structure and Texture Similarity)** <br />
 DISTS notes that texture and structure similarities between two images can be assessed by their feature means and correlations obtained from VGG and thus utilizes an SSIM-like distance measurement within the feature space to determine texture and structure similarities.
 - **PI** <br />
 PI is introduced in the PIRM Challenge on perceptual SR, aiming to evaluate the perceptual quality of super-resolved images.
-Its definition, PI=0.5((10-Ma)+NIQE), incorporates Ma , a no-reference IQA metric for SR.
+Its definition, PI=0.5((10-Ma)+NIQE), incorporates Ma, a no-reference IQA metric for SR.

 ## <a id="Reference">Reference</a>